-The work will be published monthly, on good paper-each No. to contain 24 pages, well stitched-at 82 per annum; but will, in no instance, be forwarded to a new subscriber without the Cash.
-To any one who will get fine new subscribers and remit the money free of postage, one copy will be sent gratis; and 20 per cent commisson will be allowed to any one who will obtain a greater number of subscribers, transmit the money, and act as agent for the paper.
-Any one disposed, is au-thorized by this Prospectus to become an agent for for \$3: or a person sending as a \$5 bill, will be entitled to the Volumes for 1840, '41 and '42.
+The work will be published monthly, on good paper-each No. to contain 24 pages, well stitched-at \$2 per annum ; but will, in no instance, be forwarded to a new subseriber without the Cash-To any one who will get fiae new subscribers and remit the money free of postage, one copy will be sent gratis ; and 20 per cent commisson will be THE public are respectfully informed that in allowed to any one who will obtain a greater number of subscribers, transmit the money, and act as agent for the paper.
+Any one disposed, is au-thorized by this Prospectus to become an agent for the work. to some person who will take an active part in The Volumes for 1840 and '41, can be had for \$3; or a person sending us a \$5 bill, will be entitled to the Volumes for 1840, '41 and '42. year.
+All subscriptions to commence and end with a Volume.
+G. TROOST, T. FANNING.
+CAMERON & FALL , Publishers.
+Nashville, November, 1811.
+I addition to the former large and general assortment of Printing Materials belonging to this establishment, a new supply has been recently received, which will enable us to execut Letter-IPress IPrinting, of every description, in a style equal, if not superior to any other estab 54 Address C. J. PETERSON.